-If the initial hypersurface φ_0 is not embedded, that is, it has self-intersections, since locally every immersion is an embedding, we only need a little bit more care in the definition of the height function associated to a mean curvature flow (a regular tubular neighborhood is missing), in order to define the correspondence between a map φ and the associated height function f, then the same argument gives the conclusion also in the nonembedded case.
+If the hypersurface is not embedded, that is, it has self-intersections, since locally every immersion is an embedding, we only need a little bit more care in the definition of the height function associated to a mean curvature flow (a regular global tubular neighborhood is missing), in order to see that the correspondence between a map φ and its height function f is still a bijection, then the same argument gives the conclusion also in the nonembedded case.

-Remark 1.5.4.
+REMARK 1.5.4.
 This theorem gives the existence and uniqueness of the mean curvature flow in the case of a compact initial hypersurface.
 The noncompact case is more involved, as one needs estimates on the initial hypersurface (like similarly, on the initial datum in order to deal with the heat equation in all \mathbb{R}^n) to have existence in some positive interval of time.
 One possibility is to assume a uniform control on the norm of the second fundamental form of the initial hypersurface (see [39]).

 Actually, by means of interior estimates (see Appendix B) Ecker and Huisken in [39] showed that a uniform local Lipschitz condition on a hypersurface is sufficient to guarantee short time existence.
-Another remarkable consequence of their work is the fact that the entire graph of a smooth function $u: \mathbb{R}^n \to \mathbb{R}$ has a unique smooth global mean curvature evolution for every time, remaining always a graph, see [38, 39] (notice that the same statement is not true for the heat equation without assuming some growth condition at infinity).
+Another remarkable consequence of their work is the fact that the entire graph of a smooth function $u : \mathbb{R}^n \to \mathbb{R}$ has a unique smooth global mean curvature evolution for every time, remaining always a graph, see [38, 39] (notice that the same statement is not true for the heat equation).